williamjsdavis/viscosimetry_drop/README.md

-# Viscosometry Drop
+# Viscosimetry Drop
-An experimenting suite for ball drop viscosometry experiments.
+An experimenting suite for ball drop viscosimetry experiments.

 Created by William Davis.